Liquid hydrogen: Properties

 The product of hydrogen combustion in a pure oxygen environment is solely water vapor.
 However, the high combustion temperatures and present atmospheric nitrogen can result in the breaking of N≡N bonds, forming toxic NOx if no exhaust scrubbing is done.
 Since water is often considered harmless to the environment, an engine burning it can be considered "zero emissions".
 In aviation, however, water vapor emitted in the atmosphere contributes to global warming (to a lesser extent than CO_{2}).
 Liquid hydrogen also has a much higher specific energy than gasoline, natural gas, or diesel.

 The density of liquid hydrogen is only 70.85 kg/m^{3} (at 20 K), a relative density of just 0.07.
 Although the specific energy is more than twice that of other fuels, this gives it a remarkably low volumetric energy density, many fold lower.

 Liquid hydrogen requires cryogenic storage technology such as special thermally insulated containers and requires special handling common to all cryogenic fuels.
 This is similar to, but more severe than liquid oxygen.
 Even with thermally insulated containers it is difficult to keep such a low temperature, and the hydrogen will gradually leak away (typically at a rate of 1% per day).
 It also shares many of the same safety issues as other forms of hydrogen, as well as being cold enough to liquefy, or even solidify atmospheric oxygen, which can be an explosion hazard.

 The triple point of hydrogen is at 13.81 K and 7.042 kPa.

 Safety

 Due to its cold temperatures, liquid hydrogen is a hazard for cold burns.
 Hydrogen itself is biologically inert and its only human health hazard as a vapor is displacement of oxygen, resulting in asphyxiation, and its very high flammability and ability to detonate when mixed with air.
 Because of its flammability, liquid hydrogen should be kept away from heat or flame unless ignition is intended.
 Unlike ambient-temperature gaseous hydrogen, which is lighter than air, hydrogen recently vaporized from liquid is so cold that it is heavier than air and can form flammable heavier-than-air air–hydrogen mixtures.

 An indirect safety risk exists due to the cryogenic temperature being lower than the boiling point of oxygen.
-Exposure of insuffiently thermally insulated liquid hydrogen containments can result in air condensing on the outside of the containment, leading to oxygen enrichment that can spontaneously ignite flammable materials.
+Exposure of insufficiently thermally insulated liquid hydrogen containers can result in air condensing on the outside of the container, leading to oxygen enrichment that can spontaneously ignite flammable materials.